 ETC members are also able to provide feedback on newly developed technologies upon request from instrument vendors.
 Contact us to learn more.

-The Board of Directors provides strategic oversight of ETC's portfolio.
+The Board of Directors provides strategic oversight of the ETC® portfolio.
 The Board has representation from all member companies and is the primary decision-making body for ETC. Acting on the recommendations of working groups and on its own initiative, it establishes objectives, policies, and plans of action.
 Whenever possible, the Board operates on a consensus basis.

 Working Groups are standing, discipline-specific venues that allow experts in areas of pharmaceutical chemistry, manufacturing, and control to discuss key challenges and field proposals for new enabling technologies intended to address roadblocks for the industry.
+Learn more about our Working Groups.

-Project Teams are groups of members interested in the development of specific techniques and tools to advance drug development and improve efficiency in the pharmaceutical and biotechnology industries.
+Project teams are groups of members interested in the development of specific techniques and tools to advance drug development and improve efficiency in the pharmaceutical and biotechnology industries.
 Project teams engage in collaborations with vendors and academics, research projects, and publications to further technology for the development and manufacture of pharmaceuticals.